 Advance Directive – Includes a person’s living will and medical durable power of attorney.
 Called “advance” because it is prepared prior to a health crisis in which it would guide medical care.
 Advance directives vary by state and can include other documents, such as a dementia provision.
 See also “living will” below.

 Aid in Dying – A medical practice that allows mentally capable, terminally ill adults to request a prescription for life-ending medication from their physician, which the person may self-administer if and when s/he chooses.
-Where medical aid in dying is currently authorized—Oregon, Washington, Montana, Vermont, California, Washington, D.C., Hawai‘i and New Jersey—doctors are required to confirm that a patient is fully informed and provide the patient with information about additional end-of-life options, including comfort care, hospice and pain control before providing a prescription.
+Where medical aid in dying is currently authorized—Oregon, Washington, Montana, Vermont, California, Washington, D.C., Hawai‘i, New Jersey and Maine—doctors are required to confirm that a patient is fully informed and provide the patient with information about additional end-of-life options, including comfort care, hospice and pain control before providing a prescription.
 Aid in dying is the preferred terminology of several healthcare organizations.
 Terms like “assisted suicide” do not accurately describe aid in dying (see below).

 Death with Dignity – The freedom to die peacefully and in control.
 It is also the name given to aid-in-dying laws that have advanced in a number of states over the years.
 Oregon’s landmark aid-in-dying law, enacted in 1997, is called the Oregon Death With Dignity Act.
 Washington state’s 2008 law is the Death With Dignity Act.